jmahlmann/edu_apps.github.io/README.md

 For feedback, suggestions, or ideas on existing and future apps, please reach out to [Jens Mahlmann](https://jensmahlmann.com/) at [jens.f.mahlmann@dartmouth.edu](mailto:jens.f.mahlmann@dartmouth.edu).

 ## Acknowledgments
-- Built with the support of **generative AI tools** for faster development and richer interactivity.
+- Built with the support of **generative AI tools** in the development pipeline.
 - Created in collaboration with **ASTR 75** participants at **Dartmouth College**, whose ideas and enthusiasm helped shape these tools.
 - A big thank you to **everybody** who helps make these resources freely available for the broader scientific community.